SentryApe/sentry-gmx-python/README.md

 This is an incomplete project! use at your own risk!

 Dependencies:
-You need python3, flask, and web3.py
+You need python3, flask, and web3.py.
 You need your own Arbitrum JSON RPC and your own private key to run this

+You must set MAIN_PK and INFURA_ARBI environment variable

 gmx.py is a utility library for making trades on GMX